brunompacheco/brb/README.md

 # BRB: Belief-Rule Based systems

-This implementation is based on the RIMER approach, as defined by Yang _et al._, 2007.
+This Python implementation is based on the RIMER approach, as defined by Yang _et al._, 2007.
 Some notation may differ.